huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 ## How Sentence Transformers models work

-In a Sentence Transformer model, we are mapping a variable-length text (or image pixels) to a fixed-size embedding representing that input's meaning.
+In a Sentence Transformer model, we map a variable-length text (or image pixels) to a fixed-size embedding representing that input's meaning.
 To get started with embeddings, check out our [previous tutorial](https://huggingface.co/blog/getting-started-with-embeddings).
 In this post, we will focus on text.

 This is how the Sentence Transformers models work: